fklemme/Kueue/README.md

     sudo apt install pkg-config libssl-dev

+On Fedora, the following package solved the missing dependencies:

+    sudo dnf install openssl-devel

 ### Installing Kueue

 Finally, use Cargo (which is included in the Rust installation) to install (or